MattSini912/mschat/README.md

 ```

 ## Authentication
-As an host, if you want to allow connection only from registered users, you have to set `auth` to `true` (make sure to `open` the server).
+As a host, if you want to allow connection only from registered users, you have to set `auth` to `true` (make sure to `open` the server).

 As a user:
 1. open your client